davidamaro/GroupFunctions.jl/docs/src/index.md

 Julia package to compute entries of the irreducible representations of the unitary group (D-functions or group functions).
-It supports both numerical and symbolical group functions.
+It supports both numerical and symbolic group functions.

 ## [Documentation](https://davidamaro.github.io/GroupFunctions.jl/dev/)
 ## Installation

 ### Julia is already installed
-Alternatively, you can install the package directly from the repository:
+You can install the package directly from the repository:

 ```console
 user@machine:~$ mkdir new_code